ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     ![IBM Cloud Resource List](./images/power-iaas-resource-list.png "IBM Cloud Resource List"){: caption="Figure 4.
 IBM Cloud Resource List" caption-side="bottom"}

-7. From here, click the **provision new** button.
+7. From here, click the **Provision new** button.

     ![Provisioning a new virtual server](./images/power-iaas-provision-new.png "Provisioning a new virtual server"){: caption="Figure 5.
 Provisioning a new virtual server" caption-side="bottom"}

-8. Complete all of the required fields to successfully create a new instance:
+8. Complete all of the required fields to successfully create a new instance.

      The price is dynamically updated in the **Order Summary** section as you complete the fields to create a {{site.data.keyword.powerSys_notm}}.
 This allows you to easily create a cost-effective {{site.data.keyword.powerSys_notm}} that satisfies your business needs.
      {: tip}